 Remote access to licensee information can broaden the spectrum of activities that can be inspected.

 Region-based inspections: Assess the potential to postpone or reschedule onsite inspections.
-Assess the potential to perform inspection activities through remotevirtual means
+Assess the potential to perform inspection activities through remote or virtual means (e.g., performing hybrid inspections where a portion of the team is remote while the rest of the team is onsite, etc.).

 Identify opportunities to leverage technology to inspect remotely.
 Potential candidates include, but are not limited to, problem identification and resolution samples, licensee event report closeouts, and heat sink, etc.

-Local state of emergency (e.g. closure of schools, public parks, and nonessential businesses; requiring nonessential workers to remain home)
+Local, state, or federal state of emergency (e.g., recommended or mandatory evacuation of non-essential or non-emergency personnel; mandatory sheltering; closure of schools, public parks, and nonessential businesses; requiring nonessential workers to remain home; widespread implementation of aggressive social distancing).

-Resident inspectors:
+Resident inspectors: May limit day-to-day site coverage; however, resident inspector site coverage should be maintained in accordance with the provisions of IMC 2515.

 Monitor plant status and activities remotely to the maximum extent practicable.